Jm466/generic_array/Readme.md

 > function that alters the number of elements or its positions in the
 > array(like `garray_TYPE_set()` when called with a position that would require
 > the array to expand), can get the iterator into an inconsistent state that
-> could lead to a crash
+> could lead to a crash; that is, the iterator becomes invalid after calling any
+> of the functions mentioned above and should be freed.

 ---